meadowdata/meadowrun/docs/tutorial/kubernetes.md

 ## Next steps

-- In addition to `run_function`, Meadowrun provides [other entrypoints](../entry_points).
+- In addition to `run_function`, Meadowrun provides [other entry points](../../reference/entry_points).
 The most important of these is [`run_map`][meadowrun.run_map], which allows you to use many pods in parallel.
-- By default, Meadowrun will mirror your current local deployment, but there are [other ways to specify the code and libraries](../deployment) you want to use when running remotely.
+- By default, Meadowrun will mirror your current local deployment, but there are [other ways to specify the code and libraries](../../reference/deployment) you want to use when running remotely.
 - Learn more about [how Meadowrun uses Kubernetes resources](../../reference/kubernetes_resources)